Jenny Tabori (MBACP ACC) Registered

 I work in an integrative way, which means that I aim to tailor the counselling to suit each individual client using a variety of approaches in an holistic way, looking at the whole person.
 I offer both short-term and long-term counselling for individuals.

 I incorporate regular reviews into our counselling work, so that there are opportunities to take stock, check how you feel your counselling is going, re-evaluate goals set, and whether you want to continue in counselling.
+I work face-to-face, online using Zoom or Skype, and also offer walk and talk sessions.

 I see people who come for a range of different reasons, such as bereavement, depression, anger management, work-related stress, relationship issues, anxiety, eating disorders, fear etc. Please see the section below for a more extensive list of the areas that I work in.